 BÍ URBAN 2015

-Bí URBAN is a unique two day process of participatory research partnering six urban beekeeping projects with representatives from social projects, academics, professionals and citizens resident in Dublin’s Northwest Inner City, to create a hyperactive learning environment and foster trans-disciplinary exchange.
-Participants will use the principals of the bee colony as a starting point to explore six urban themes: Home – Food – Health – The Commons – Navigation – Communication
+Bí URBAN 2015 was s a unique two day process of participatory research that partnered six urban beekeeping projects with representatives from social projects, academics, professionals and citizens resident in Dublin’s Northwest Inner City, to create a hyperactive learning environment and foster trans-disciplinary exchange.
+Participants used the principals of the bee colony as a starting point to explore six urban themes: Home – Food – Health – The Commons – Navigation – Communication

 Aims of the Workshop

 - Repurpose Dublin’s Northwest Inner City as a learning environment

 - Engage participants in two days action research and appreciative enquiry

 - Document the process using a range of media for immediate and future reflection and analysis

 - Create a new urban field of research, a local, national and international network of collaborators and projects to pursue in 2016

 Large parts of Dublin’s long-neglected North West Inner City (NWIC) are derelict with stretches of disused land alongside rail and canal routes, ex-industrial plots and inaccessible brownfield sites.
 At first sight they look like urban wastelands, pure and simple.
 But do they represent an opportunity?